Outlander0/pythonclass/README.md

-# Python Priject For CS100
+# Python project For CS100